 Estimated Costs of the Most Common Home Repairs

-4. Repair or Replace a Water Heater
+Repair or Replace a Water Heater

-Costs: $523 to repair, up to $1,000 to replace
+Average cost of water heater repairs: $579 to repair, up to $1,300 to replace

 Dealing with an unexpected home repair?

 Repair Pipes or Install New Pipes

-Costs: anywhere from $559 for a drain pipe, to $2,443 for a sewer line repair
+Average cost to repair pipes: anywhere from $300 for a leak repair to $2,500 for a sewer line repair

 Septic System Repair

-Costs: $1,488 average to repair, $5,500 for a new installation
+Average cost to repair a septic system: $1,702 average to repair, $3,000 to $9,500 for a new installation

 Heating or Air Conditioning Repair or Installation

 Paying for Upcoming Home Repairs

-A personal loan can help you avoid paying those high interest charges on already-costly repairs.
+A personal loan can help you avoid paying those high interest charges on already costly repairs.
 Credit card debt can balloon all too easily, but with a personal loan, you can choose a fixed interest rate and a straightforward payment schedule.

 One thing to try to avoid is using your credit card to fund an emergency home repair.
 Typically, a credit card will have a higher interest rate, which can make your small repair become a hefty bill.

-Unlike a credit card, SoFi personal loans have absolutely no fees or prepayment penalties.
+Unlike a credit card, SoFi Personal Loans have absolutely no fees or prepayment penalties.
 Depending on your individual financial history, borrowing with a small loan may also raise your credit score.
 So not only are you repairing your home, but you could be building better credit.
 Double win.

 SoFi offers loans perfect for home improvement with low rates and an easy to manage payment schedule for those who qualify.
 SoFi also offers unemployment protection, so if you suddenly lose your job, you can put a hold on your loan.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.